 If you want to generate multiple reports from a single test run, you also need to modify your profile to include the templates and output paths for these reports.
 The settings for multiple reports are defined in the <Report> element.

-A Razor template is used to generate the reports, and the SpecFlow+ Runner NuGet package includes a default report template named
+A Razor template is used to generate the reports, and the SpecFlow+ Runner NuGet package includes several report templates.
+The templates are located in the

 Defining Your Own Template